-Air conditioners can be turned on their side for shipping and storage but should never be run or installed vertically.
+Air conditioners shouldn't be turned on their sides at all, even during shipping and storage if possible, but they should never be run or installed that way.
 All air conditioners are also dehumidifiers, and the dehumidification system relies on gravity to take water away from the unit and drain it from the bottom of the air conditioner's case.
-An understanding of how an air conditioner works can help explain why a vertical positioning will lead to unit damage.
+An understanding of how air conditioners work can help explain why a vertical rather than horizontal positioning will lead to unit damage.

-Window air conditioners, just like all other air conditioners, dehumidify the air to improve indoor comfort.
-The air conditioner pulls in indoor air and blows it across cold copper coils filled with refrigerant.
-These coils "sweat" the humidity in the air in the form of condensation.
+A window air conditioner, just like all other air conditioners, dehumidifies the air to improve indoor comfort.
+The air conditioner pulls indoor air in and blows it across cold copper coils filled with refrigerant.
+These coils "sweat" the humidity in the air in the form of condensation, which has to escape the air conditioner to keep it running properly.
 This condensation drips, through gravity, down into a condensation pan.
-If an air conditioner is positioned on its side, this water will drain down into the case, potentially damaging the unit and leaking water back into the home.
+If an air conditioner is positioned on its side, this water will drain down into the case, potentially damaging the unit and leaking water back into your home.

-Air conditioners have ventilation grates, or fins, on the sides and bottom of the unit, which allows sufficient airflow in to the hot side of the unit, allowing for the dispersal of heat removed from the home.
+Air conditioners have ventilation grates, or fins, on the sides and bottom of the unit.
+These grates bring sufficient airflow into the hot side of the unit, allowing for the dispersal of heat that the unit removes from your home.
 If an air conditioner is situated on its side, rainwater will drain into these grates and damage delicate internal mechanisms.

-If an air conditioner has been stored on its side, or when receiving an air conditioner that has been shipped, take care to ensure it has been turned horizontally for a period of at least 24 hours prior to running the unit, which allows sufficient time for any oils and lubricants to resettle back to their proper levels, providing protection for internal gears and moving parts.
+If an air conditioner has been stored on its side, or if it has been shipped that way, turn it to a horizontal orientation for at least 24 hours prior to running the unit.
+This allows sufficient time for any oils and lubricants to resettle back to their proper levels, providing protection for internal gears and moving parts.